 Hilda serves on the selection committee for the New York Times Nonprofit Excellence Awards; she has been an adjunct professor at Columbia University’s Department of Health Policy and Management; she is a regular presenter at Columbia’s Institute for Nonprofit Management and an adjunct at Chicago’s Donors Forum.
 She has been recently appointed to the faculty of the Latino Nonprofit Leadership Academies developed by the Center for Leadership Innovation.
 These academies are delivered in partnership with the Latino Policy Forum in Illinois, the Arkansas Coalition for Excellence and the Consortium for Hispanic Agencies in Michigan.
 She serves on the Board of the New York Better Business Bureau Foundation and chairs its Hispanic Advisory Committee; she serves on the Board and chairs the audit committee of Acelero Learning, a social venture that partners with local communities to support high quality Head Start programs.
 Additionally, she serves on the National Advisory Board of the Harvard Journal of Hispanic Policy.
 Hilda has served on the Board of Governance Matters and is an active member of the American Institute of CPAs and the NY State Society of CPAs and its Not-for-Profit Organizations Committee.

 Henry A.J.
 Ramos is Executive Editor at the University of Houston-based Arte Publico Press and Principal of Mauer Kunst Consulting, a private research and advising firm working with social investors and public interest nonprofit groups.
-He is past Executive Director of Equal Voice Action, a national family membership organization of working and striving families seeking enhanced political and economic empowerment, and past President & CEO of the Insight Center for Community Economic Development and an appointment member of the California Community Colleges Board of Governors.
+He is past Executive Director of Equal Voice Action, a national family membership organization of working and striving families seeking enhanced political and economic empowerment, and past President & CEO of the Insight Center for Community Economic Development, one of the nation’s leading applied research centers on issues of economic mobility and justice.
 Prior to joining the Insight Center, Ramos served on the program staffs of the Ford Foundation, the James Irvine Foundation and the Levi Strauss Foundation.
 From 2007-2010, he served as director and lead consultant of the Diversity in Philanthropy Project, an initiative of leading U.S. private foundations to increase philanthropic effectiveness through the greater inclusion of multicultural talent in foundation appointments, investments and contracting.
 Ramos has served on many leading nonprofit and public boards over the years including those of the Nonprofit Finance Fund, Media Policy Center, and the Women’s Foundation of California.
 He has also served as an appointed member of the California Community Colleges Board of Governors.
 Ramos, a California native, received a bachelor’s degree with honors from the University of California at Berkeley, an MPA (Master’s in Public Administration) from Harvard University, and a JD (Juris Doctorate) from UC Berkeley Law School.

 Juan Salazar is a Manager of Local Policy and Community Affairs at Facebook.
 Juan works with state and local governments on issues related to transportation, housing, and community engagement.
 Prior to joining Facebook, Juan was a Program Manager for Growth Sector, Inc. where he developed education/workforce development pathway programs focused on increasing the success of Latino/a and African American students in the fields of Engineering and STEM education.